 I trained as an immunologist/ biochemist and worked in the biotechnology industry until 1998.
 Since graduating in 2000 with a MSc in Sport and Exercise Science, I have concentrated on researching the physical and psychological effects of exercise and physical activity after a cancer diagnosis.
 I have published over 30 research papers and three academic book chapters in the field of exercise and cancer survivorship.

-My research has been based around pragmatic interventions for cancer survivors and the physical and psychological effects of physical activity / exercise on physical and psychological well being.
+My research has been based around the development and testing of pragmatic interventions for cancer survivors and examining the effects of physical activity / exercise on cardiorespiratory fitness, active daily living, psychological well being and quality of life.
 These studies have involved working with breast, gynaecological, colorectal and lung cancer patients.

 I consider myself as a "Pracademic" ie my academic work is closely connected to the practitioners' world : health professionals working in the field of oncology and fitness professionals working in community setting with clients with chronic conditions.
 I designed two exercise DVDs for cancer survivors funded by Macmillan and Breast Cancer Care; I set up the first free community based exercise programme for cancer survivors in the UK - the basis of Macmillan Cancer Care's MoveMore Programme; and I am Director of CanRehab (www.canrehab.co.uk) which was established to train fitness professionals to provide safe effective exercise programmes for anyone post cancer diagnosis .